mendix/docs/content/howto/mobile/build-hybrid-locally.md

 Using XCode can be easier than the Cordova CLI due to XCode's friendly visual interface.
 To build your app using XCode do the following:

 1. Under **/build/platforms/ios/** open the `.xcworkspace` file by double-clicking it.
-Xcode should open with the project loaded:
+Xcode should open with the app loaded:

     {{% image_container width="400" %}}![Opening XCWorkspace](attachments/hybrid-local/xc-workspace.png){{% /image_container %}}